An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-\begin{rem} Let $\tau$ be a critical GW tree with offspring distribution $p$ and let $\tau^*$ be a Kesten's tree associated to $p$.
+\begin{rmrk}[Tail conditioning] Let $\tau$ be a critical BGW tree with offspring distribution $p$ and let $\tau^*$ be a Kesten's tree associated with $p$.
 For simplicity, let us assume that $\P(A(\tau)=n)>0$ for $n$ large enough.
 Let $\tau_n$ be a random tree distributed according to $\tau$ conditionally on $\{A(\tau)=n\}$ and assume that:

-Since the distribution of $\tau$ conditionally on $\{A(\tau)\geq n\}$ is a mixture of the distributions of $\tau$ conditionally of $\{A(\tau)=k\}$ for $k\geq n$, we deduce that $\tau$ conditionally on $\{A(\tau)\geq n\}$ converge in distribution toward $\tau^*$.
-In particular, as far as Theorem \ref{theo:main1} is concerned, the cases $n_1$ finite are the most delicate cases. \end{rem}
+Since the distribution of $\tau$ conditionally on $\{A(\tau)\geq n\}$ is a mixture of the distributions of $\tau$ conditionally of $\{A(\tau)=k\}$ for $k\geq n$, we deduce that $\tau$ conditionally on $\{A(\tau)\geq n\}$ converges in distribution toward $\tau^*$.
+In particular, as far as Theorem \ref{theo:main1} is concerned, the cases $n_1$ finite are the most delicate cases. \end{rmrk}